Skip to Main Content Page Header

 Best practice for screening

 Screening large numbers of articles can be complicated and time-consuming.
-Establishing a well-structured, clear process for all reviewers to follow is a good idea.
+Establishing a well-structured, transparent process for all reviewers to follow is a good idea.
 This journal article, Best Practice Guidelines for Abstract Screening Large-evidence Systematic Reviews and Meta-analyses (link opens in a new window), suggests some best practice processes to follow when screening for a systematic review.

 What to do if too many' results?